Transparency · labelling · training

 GuidelineEU

-AI Act Service Desk - Resources
+EU AI Act: Service Desk Resources

 Source: European Commission / AI Act Service Desk